 As with everything related to SEO, no magic button solves all.
 The speed of your web page depends on many factors; as with SEO, you should think of it as a continuous exercise.

 In our list of factors that can boost the speed of your site, we focus on optimizing web pages for HubSpot, our favorite CMS.
-However, you need not worry if your site is not built in HubSpot (shame on you, though): many of these tips are 100% usable for other CMS systems (such as WordPress and Drupal).
+However, you need not worry if your website is not built in HubSpot CMS (shame on you, though): many of these tips are 100% usable for other CMS systems (such as WordPress and Drupal).

-One significant difference with these content management systems is that HubSpot itself is responsible for the hosting, caching and security of the website.
-Including https, SSL, caching and a CDN, all (technical) elements that influence the loading of your page.
+One significant difference with these content management systems is that HubSpot itself is responsible for the hosting, caching, and security of the website.
+Including https, SSL, caching, and a CDN, all (technical) elements that influence the loading of your page.

 Below outlines areas that can contribute to a faster website: things that you as a marketer can do quickly, or somewhat technical adjustments for your web builder.

 Big images can be one of the leading causes of a slower site.

 Go directly to your image manager and check the size of your images.
 Aim for images that are as small as possible, for example, 10-40 kb for small images, and max 100-200k for huge images.
 (Occasionally, you'll have to accept a bigger image to get good quality)